parthchheda2005/movie-webapp-frontend/README.md

 # movie-list

-made a movie list using the TMDB api
+made a movie list kind of like imdb using the TMDB api